 Steps to set up any Synology server

-It's straightforward to set up any Synology NAS box.
+Setting up a Synology NAS box is straightforward.
 Here are the common detailed steps.

-1. Mount the internal drives onto the drive trays and insert them into the server.
+- Mount the internal drives onto the drive trays and insert them into the server.
 Generally, each tray can house either a 3.5-inch (desktop) or a 2.5-inch (laptop) drive.
-The former won't require an adapter, not even screws in newer servers.
-Synology servers work with all standard SATA drives on the market, including the Seagate IronWolf 110 SSD or the WD RED SA500.
-However, it's a good idea that you use NAS-specific drives.
+The former won’t require an adapter, not even screws in newer servers.
+Pre-2025 Synology servers work with all standard SATA drives on the market, though it’s a good idea that you use NAS-specific drives.
+As mentioned, 2025 and newer models require Synology-approved drives.

-3. On a connected computer, download, install, and run the Synology Assistant software.
-The application will detect the server from your network.
+- On a connected computer, download, install, and run the Synology Assistant software.
+The application will detect the server on your network.
 (Alternatively, in an Internet-connected network, you can open a browser and go to finds.synology.com to find the new server.)

-5. Log in to the web user interface and customize your server the way you want.
+- Log in to the web user interface and customize your server as you prefer.

 Another cool thing about using Synology NAS servers is that you can quickly migrate from one server to another without losing data or system settings.
 That is handy when you need to replace your server due to hardware issues or upgrade to a newer one.

-This process also works as a downgrade if you want to move from a newer model to an older one, too.
+This process also works as a downgrade if you want to move from a newer model to an older one.
 For the migration to work, there are two requirements:

 After that, the first time you turn the new server on, you’ll be prompted to upgrade the OS, like in step #4 above, to the latest version of DSM built for the model.
 Afterward, all data and most settings of the old server will be present in the new one.